 I’ve worked as a counsellor and therapist in Cambridge for over 20 years, offering conversational, creative, challenging and encouraging therapy for adults.
 Having studied different counselling methods — both traditional and radical — I’m versatile in my responses to the kinds of problems my clients want to overcome.

 Honest therapeutic dialogue

-• Counselling/therapy appointments are at 09:30, 11:00, 14:30, 16:00
+• Regular appointments are at 09:00, 11:00, 14:30, 16:00

-• My fee is £60 (£90 for couples/pairs) for each one-hour session
+• My fee is £70 (£95 for couples) for each one-hour session

-• Call 01223 846884 or email me (all messages are confidential)
+• Text 07719 060694 or preferably email me (all messages are confidential)

-BACP Registered and Accredited Independent Counsellor and Supervisor working with the British Association for Counselling and Psychotherapy’s Ethical Framework for the Counselling Professions.
+BACP Registered and Accredited Independent Counsellor Therapist and Supervisor working with the British Association for Counselling and Psychotherapy’s Ethical Framework for the Counselling Professions.
 Professional supervision for counsellors and therapists.
 All counselling, therapy and anger management sessions are held by appointment only at 8 Sefton Close, Trumpington, Cambridge CB2 9HY